โ† Articlesยท๐Ÿ“ฟ Tradition & Practice8 min read

 Yoga in the panchanga sense does not mean physical exercise or posture.
 It is a calendrical factor derived from the combined positions of the sun and moon.

-In your code, yoga is one of the resolved date pieces and is inserted into the sankalpa sequence along with tithi, paksham, and other qualifiers.
+In PujaZen, the current yoga is automatically resolved and included in the sankalpa along with tithi, paksham, and the other panchangam qualifiers.

 For most beginners, the key thing to know is that yoga helps describe the quality of time in the panchanga system.